Behram Contractor: Career

-A prolific and popular writer, Contractor worked at The Free Press Journal, The Times of India (Bombay), and Mid-Day before founding his own newspaper The Afternoon Despatch and Courier (better known as Afternoon) in 1985.
-He wrote a great deal about his distinctive Parsi heritage, customs and food.
+A popular writer, Contractor worked at The Free Press Journal, The Times of India (Bombay), and Mid-Day before founding his own newspaper The Afternoon Despatch and Courier (better known as Afternoon) in 1985.
+He wrote a column about his distinctive Parsi heritage, customs and food.

 Column, as Busybee

 Contractor continued to write articles for the Times of India and the Midday under the pen name Busybee even while serving as editor of his own paper, and wrote the column Round and About.

 Food writer

 Contractor also wrote the series "Eating Out," which featured one of the best Mumbai restaurants, giving a glimpse of many Indian and international cuisines.
 Described as "the first food writer of the country," Contractor also served as the editor of UpperCrust, a publication that honored him with 50 quotations.

 Awards, etc.

 He was awarded the Padma Shri in 1990, and the Goenka Award for Excellence in Journalism in 1996.